 While there are other benefits beyond those we’ve listed below, it’s helpful to take a look at what we consider to be the 3 main ways a Customer Portal can impact your business!

-1. Customer Portals make tracking jobs easy
+1. Customer Portals make tracking jobs easy:

 With a more advanced Customer Portal, your customers could even go on to request additional jobs for a specific property.
+It’s not just about confirming job statuses, but conveniently being able to create new ones.
+Again, this saves everyone hassle and data-syncing means no one’s ever out of the loop.

 As mentioned, a Customer Portal can act as a one-stop shop for customers to access their data.
 Another especially great thing about seeing all their job history located in one place is that they can not only access relevant information, but download it too.